A therapist’s website needs to be 100% authentic

 Library photographs won’t do, they feel inauthentic

 The same is true of clutter on the page.
-An anxious or stressed visitor will feel more comfortable with a sense of space and light than with the claustrophobia of unsympathetically laid out text or images
+An anxious or stressed visitor will feel more comfortable with a sense of space and light than with the claustrophobia of unsympathetically laid out text or images, lots of bright colours, visual stuffing

 Genuinely useful information around your particular therapy will promote you as an expert which in turn can help with search engine ranking